-Dr. Saba Soomekh is the Associate Director at the human rights organization, American Jewish Committee-Los Angeles, and a lecturer at The Academy for Jewish Religion-CA, where she teaches Religious Studies and Middle Eastern History courses.
+Dr. Saba Soomekh is the Director of Training and Education at American Jewish Committee (AJC), the leading global Jewish advocacy organization.
+She comes to AJC after twenty years as a professor and university administrator, where she continues to teach Religious Studies and Middle Eastern history courses for graduate students.
+At AJC, Dr. Soomekh facilitates antisemitism trainings and workshops for corporations, non-profits, tech platforms, sports teams, music and talent agencies.
 She received her BA in Religious Studies from the University of California, Berkeley.
 Her Masters in Theological Studies from Harvard Divinity School and her Ph.D. in Religious Studies from the University of California, Santa Barbara.